 Overall employment and unemployment estimates for the provinces are also derived by summing adjusted estimates for major age/sex groups (men 15-24, 25+; women aged 15-24, 25+).
 However, prior to the summation, the estimate for each age/sex group is raked to the corresponding national estimate.
-Similarly, estimates of employment by industry are raked to both the provincial employment total and the national estimates for each industry (2-way raking).
+Similarly, estimates of employment by industry are raked to the provincial employment total (1-way raking).